VilCoder/calculator/README.md

   - Multiplication
   - Division

--Minimalistic and responsive user interface for a smooth experience on mobile and desktop devices.
+- Minimalistic and responsive user interface for a smooth experience on mobile and desktop devices.

--Error handling to avoid invalid operations (such as division by zero).
+- Error handling to avoid invalid operations (such as division by zero).